Residential Tenancies Disputes (Qld)

 - to have the property returned in a similar condition to how it was at the start of the tenancy.

-Common issues that arise in relation to residential tenancies in Queensland involve the payment or non-payment of rent, refund of rental bond, service charges, maintenance and repairs to the property, entry to the premises (including for inspection), termination of the lease, sub-letting, standard of premises, caravan issues, and rooming accommodation agreements.
+Common disputes in relation to residential tenancies in Queensland involve the payment or non-payment of rent, refund of rental bond, service charges, maintenance and repairs to the property, entry to the premises (including for inspection), termination of the lease, sub-letting, standard of premises, caravan issues, and rooming accommodation agreements.

 Resolving a residential tenancy dispute